-2. OK, now we have to navigate to and select the import file.
-So, click on Browse, navigate to your ShipWorks Import folder and then select the import file you will use to create your mapping.
+2. OK, now we have to navigate to and select an import file that is saved locally on your PC.
+So, click on Browse, navigate to your ShipWorks Import folder/file and then select the import file you will use to create your mapping.
 Then, click Open.

 3. After selecting the import file, ShipWorks will display the data found in the file so that you can be sure that it looks correct.
 By default, ShipWorks will look to the first row of an Excel file (row A) for the column headers.
 However, you can modify this if your headers are located on a row other than the first row of your spreadsheet or data source.
 Once the data is correct, click Next.

 If you have never mapped a file to an application or database before, it is super easy.
 What we will be doing is defining to ShipWorks exactly where ShipWorks should import your data to.
 For example, ShipWorks does not know that it should place the customer's first name into the First Name field.
 So, we are going to tell ShipWorks where to place our data.